chrismo/cookie_upgrader/README.md

 # cookie_upgrader

+## Name

+It's about the session, right, not the cookie?
+So ... session rotator is a better name?
+(Like below).

 ## Other Options

 - https://github.com/fac/hestia - MonkeyPunches into SignedJar, but I'm not sure that's always used in all cases.